mauricioaniche/mauricioaniche.github.io/content/research/research.md

 - **Software testing**: Can we help developers in testing their software?
 Can we help developers in maintaining the large automated test suites they write?

+- **Machine learning for software engineering**: Can we leverage machine learning models to support software developers in their maintenance tasks?

 - **Software monitoring and log analysis**: Can we help developers in monitoring their systems?
 How can we leverage log data to give developers insights about how their systems behave in production?

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Read my [guidelines for MSc students](/msc-students) and message me.